oconnor663/jacko.io/posts/async_three.md

 `foo` is still an `async fn`, but otherwise this is very similar to [how we did the same thing with threads][threads].
-Like threads, but unlike ordinary futures, tasks start running in the background as soon as you `spawn` them.
+Like threads, but unlike ordinary futures, tasks start running in the background as soon as we `spawn` them.
 A common design pattern for network services is to have a main loop that listens for new connections and spawns a thread to handle each connection.
 Async tasks let us use the same design pattern[^futures_unordered] without the performance